-North Louisiana’s premier winemaker, Landry Vineyards, has been going strong since its arrival in West Monroe a decade ago.
-Its history actually goes back a few years earlier, when Jeff and Libby Landry began growing grapes in the Northshore area town of Folsom.
+North Louisiana’s premier winemaker, Landry Vineyards, has been going strong since its arrival in West Monroe more than a decade ago.
+Its history actually goes back a few years earlier, when Jeff and Libby Landry began growing grapes in the Northshore area town of Folsom in 1999.
 After Hurricane Katrina in 2005, the family relocated to the rolling hills of north Louisiana, and has turned the homegrown operation into a thriving 20-acre site that includes a winery, vineyards and a tasting room.

 Before your visit, be sure to check Landry Vineyards’ website for their concert schedule.
-The company hosts blues, zydeco, rock and R&B artists to serenade wine lovers on the outdoor stage, making for an unforgettable night among the vines.
+The company hosts local classic rock and R&B artists to serenade wine lovers on the outdoor stage, making for an unforgettable afternoon among the vines.